davedirect3/lab-agile-planning/.github/ISSUE_TEMPLATE/user-story-template-ibm-course.md

 ---
-name: User Story IBM Agile Course
+name: User Story template IBM course
 about: This template is for creating user stories
 title: ''
 labels: ''